 Buying Directly from the Brand Itself

-Now you can buy directly from the brand stores themselves, but it’s obviously going to be a lot more expensive buying it secondhand.
-My friend Chewiee sometimes does this and she uses the shopping service Japonica to get the items for her.
-They have more details on their website on how to use it, which you can read here.
+Now you can buy directly from the brand stores themselves, but it’s obviously going to be a lot more expensive than buying it secondhand.
+You’re going to need to use a shopping service for this, though, which will add some more fees on top of your order.

 This is by far one of the most popular sites to buy secondhand gyaru brand from, and one that a lot of my QueenE gals vouch for!
 It’s all in Japanese so I’d recommend loading it up in Google Chrome, and you’ll have to use a shopping service to purchase from there.
-Amber, from QueenE, uses japanshoppingservice and they have provided a how-to guide here.
 Please note: that shopping services often take a small fee (service fee) and you’d have to pay for two lots of shipping – one to the service, and then to your place.

 Ratuken – not to be confused with Global Ratuken – is a Japanese site which you do need a shopping service for (you can use japanshoppingservice for this as well).
 This Ratuken shop in particular, Black Queen, is great for those who are into oraora and tsuyome styles.
 Please note: Tenso is advertised a lot on there but it is a huge ripoff compared to other SS.